noodlecollie/v2mp/docs/Assembly.md

 ## Labels

-A token that is enclosed within `[ ]` brackets is considered a label.
+A token that begins with `:` is considered a label.
 A label defines a point in code to which the processor may branch later.

-The name of a label may only contain alphanumeric characters `A-Z a-z 0-9` and underscores `_`, and may not begin with a number.
+The name of a label, formed by the string after the `:`, may only contain alphanumeric characters `A-Z a-z 0-9` and underscores `_`, and may not begin with a number.

 ```
 // A label to mark the beginning of a loop:
-[loop_begin]
+:loop_begin
 // ... further instructions below ...
 ```

 Labels may be used as arguments to instructions.
-Since a loop is a code memory address, and an there is not enough space to provide a full 16-bit address as an operand to an instruction, the following syntax is supported when referring to labels:
+Since a label is a code memory address, and an there is not enough space to provide a full 16-bit address as an operand to an instruction, the following syntax is supported when referring to labels:

-* Prefixing a label name with `~` evaluates to an unsigned byte representing the distance in words between the address of the next instruction and the label.
+* Prefixing a label name with `~` evaluates to an **unsigned** byte representing the distance **in words** between the address of the next instruction and the label.
-* Prefixing a label name with `+` evaluates to the upper byte of the label's unsigned address.
+* Prefixing a label name with `<` evaluates to the upper byte of the label's unsigned address.
-* Prefixing a label name with `-` evaluates to the lower byte of the label's unsigned address.
+* Prefixing a label name with `>` evaluates to the lower byte of the label's unsigned address.

-This allows for the following methods of branching:
+This allows for the following methods of jumping to a new address.
+Note that in the case where `~` is used to add to or subtract from `PC`, the `ADD` and `SUB` commands treat the operand as the number of **words** to increment or decrement `PC` by.

 ```
-// Branching by subtracting from PC:
+// Loop by subtracting from PC:
-[label1]
+:label1
-ADD 0 0 1        // Add 1 to R0
+add 0 0 1         // Add 1 to R0
-ADD 1 1 2        // Add 2 to R1
+add 1 1 2         // Add 2 to R1
-SUB 3 3 ~label1  // Subtract 3 words (ie. a value of 6) from PC
+sub 3 3 ~:label1  // Subtract 3 words from PC, to begin executing from :label1 again
-ADD 0 0 0        // This is the next instruction that PC would be pointing to
+nop               // This is the next instruction that PC would otherwise be pointing to

+// Jump by adding to PC:
+add 3 3 ~:label2  // Add 3 words to PC, to continue execution from :label2
+add 0 0 1         // +------------------------------------+
+add 0 0 1         // | These instructions will be skipped |
+add 0 0 1         // +------------------------------------+
+:label2
+nop               // No adds will have taken place by the time execution resumes from here

-// Branching by bit shifting and assigning to PC:
+// Jump by bit shifting and assigning to PC:
-[label2]
+:label3
-ASGN 3 3 +label2  // Assign upper byte of label address to LR
+asgn 3 3 <:label3  // Assign upper byte of label address to LR
-SHFT 3 3 8        // Shift the value in LR left by 8 bits
+shft 3 3 8         // Shift the value in LR left by 8 bits
-ADD 3 3 -label2   // Add lower byte of label address to LR
+add 3 3 >:label3   // Add lower byte of label address to LR
-ASGN 3 4 0        // Assign the value to PC
+asgn 3 4 0         // Assign the value to PC

 ```